 The cost of a solar PV system depends on the system size, equipment options (e.g. the make and model of panels and inverters), permitting fees and labor costs.

 No. Customers are not required to install energy efficiency improvements before installing solar or participating in the NEM program.
-However, we strongly encourage customers to explore increasing energy efficiency before installing solar, as it is typically the most cost-effective way to lower your energy bills.
-Additionally, taking steps to maximize energy efficiency before installing solar can allow you to reduce the scale of the system you are planning on installing.
+However, we strongly encourage customers to explore increasing energy efficiency as a first step before installing solar, as it is typically the most cost-effective way to lower your energy bills.
+Additionally, taking steps to maximize energy efficiency before installing solar can allow you to reduce the scale of the system you are planning on installing and reduce upfront solar costs.

 Feed-in Tariffs are flat-rate payments per kilowatt-hour for electricity generated by a renewable resource under a long-term contract.
 Feed-in tariffs allow small producers of renewable energy a certain return on investment without the volatility of wholesale and retail market pricing.

 Net energy metering (NEM) also allows small producers of renewable energy to offset their use of energy with excess production from their renewable generators.
-Under a NEM program, production of energy effectively rolls back the meter so that the customer is ultimately paid for the net of their production and use at a full retail generation rate—the same rate which they are charged for consumed electricity.
+Under a NEM program, production of energy effectively rolls back the meter so that the customer is ultimately paid for the net of their production and use.

 Feed-In Tariffs and Net Metering are both methods by which a homeowner or other customer is compensated for the renewable energy fed back into the grid.
 The main differences between the two programs are the type of rate (flat vs. dependent on time-of-day generation), number of meters required (two vs. one), and flexibility (long-term contract vs. non-binding program enrollment).